Student wellbeing is at the heart of everything we do at King's Bangkok.

 The school takes safeguarding extremely seriously.
 The core safeguarding principles of the school are:

-The school seeks to continuously develop and improve safeguarding policies and procedures.
-We at King's, through a carefully planned curriculum, instil in the students the skills they need to keep themselves safe in a variety of different situations that they may face Eg personal safeguarding, online security, stranger danger.
+The school seeks to continually develop and improve safeguarding policies and procedures.
+We at King's Bangkok, through a carefully planned curriculum, instil in students the skills they need to keep themselves safe in a variety of different situations that they may face, eg personal safeguarding, online security and stranger danger.

 Kindness at King's is a school-wide policy to encourage tolerance and awareness of others.

 Every student, along with all staff, has an important role to play in upholding and maintaining our values with regard to respect, tolerance, kindness and care for all.
 These values will be upheld if we help to create a compassionate and supportive environment in which people feel valued, able to be themselves and are free from intimidation.
-All forms of behaviour, whether in person, at school, or in the virtual world, should be maturely considered and rooted in kindness, civility and decency.
+All forms of behaviour, whether in person, at school or online, should be maturely considered and rooted in kindness, civility and decency.
 We are all very proud of our school's welcoming atmosphere and we all work hard to maintain it every day.